 Thank you to all of you for all your hard work and commitment through the cricket season.
 It would be an impossible job without your time and energy and we are ever grateful to have your support.
 Thank you to those who come back to play and inspire our future cricketers at our annual MCC fixture.

 This dinner, English international rugby union referee, Wayne Barnes, will be our guest speaker.
-In November 2019, Wayne was named World Rugby Referee of the Year .We are also delighted to welcome David Flatman, aka Flats, former England international and celebrated pundi… Read more
+In November 2019, Wayne was named World Rugby Referee of the Year .We are also delighted to welcome David Flatman, aka Flats, former England international and celebrated pun… Read more